ShnakeIO/ogforge/README.md

 ## Host a download page on Render

-This repo includes a separate static landing page in `download/` (it links directly to your GitHub Releases assets).
+This repo includes a separate static landing page in `download/`.

 On Render, create a **Static Site**:

 - **Publish directory**: `download`
 - **Build command**: (leave empty)

+### Option A (what the download page uses now): host installers in the repo

+Put your built installers here and commit them:

+- `download/assets/OGforge-mac.dmg`
+- `download/assets/OGforge-win.exe`

+Render will serve them directly, and the download page will link to them.

+### Option B (recommended if files are too big): GitHub Releases

 When you push a tag like `v1.0.0`, GitHub Actions will build installers and attach them to a GitHub Release.
-The download page will auto-detect the latest release and offer direct `.dmg` / `.exe` links.